Bosshi/Hacking-Cheatsheet/README.md

 # Hacking-Cheatsheet
-This will be used for my journey to becoming an ethical hacker.
+This will be used for my journey to becoming an Ethical Hacker.
 Everything that I find helpful will be documented in this cheatsheet.
 I hope you can learn from it!

 ## Table of contents